HoshinoNii/Installer-Manifest-Demo/README.md

 -----------
 **ASYNC - startHash(url, algorithm)**
 -----------
-1. The main hashing function used to hash resources such as images, html files etc..
+1. The main hashing function used to hash resources such as images, HTML files etc..
 2. Accepts in 2 Arguments, URL and Algorithm Type (Default: SHA384)

 **[Function Operations are as shown]**